 A nomination from a qualified nomination source allows you to compete with other students to be accepted into the Service Academies.
 If you are nominated by Senator Shaheen's office, you will be placed among a select group of nominees, and the academy of your choice will make the final decision.
 A nomination DOES NOT guarantee you an appointment to a service academy.

 Students are encouraged to seek nominations from all available sources.
-In addition to applying to Senator Shaheen's office, it is also recommend that you apply to Senator Maggie Hassan's office as well as either Representative Ann McLane Kuster or Representative Carol Shea-Porter (please note that the Representatives may only nominate those students who reside in their district).
+In addition to applying to Senator Shaheen's office, it is also recommended that you apply to Senator Maggie Hassan's office as well as either Representative Ann McLane Kuster or Representative Chris Pappas (please note that the Representatives may only nominate those students who reside in their district).

 In addition to the Congressional nomination process, nominations may also be available to qualifying students from the following sources: President and Vice President of the United States and the Secretary of each military department; Army, Navy and Air Force.

 Yes, it is absolutely critical that a student open an application with the Service Academy in which they are interested.
 Opening an application with the Service Academy will allow Senator Shaheen's office to track your application online, and if nominated, submit the student's nomination online to the Service Academy.